Antix Productions

 Antix Productions is a television production company founded by Yvette Fielding and Karl Beattie in 2001.
-The company have produced shows for broadcasters such as Living and ITV in the UK and Travel Channel in the United States.
+The company has produced shows for broadcasters such as Living and ITV in the UK and Travel Channel in the United States.
 Their output includes successful shows such as Most Haunted and its various sister shows such as Most Haunted Live!.

 Originally, Antix Productions was based in Cheadle in the Metropolitan Borough of Stockport, Greater Manchester, but relocated to an office within MediaCityUK in Salford, Greater Manchester in 2011.